src-d/okrs/README.md

 - [ ] Release a new version with the integration of function similarity

-## Improve the 'Code as Data' individual user experience

-- [ ] Move engine maintainership to apps [APPS]

 ## Improve quality across all products [INFRA][DR]

 - [ ] Regression test platform [INFRA]